nndrex/url-short-back/README.md

 ## About

-This is a backend for a url shortener, this a project for learning and aplying previous knowledge, while i know most of the things in the stack are not for production ready or experimental, i want to avoid work burnout using diferent libraries or frameworks :
+This is a backend for an URL shortener.
+This project is intended for learning and applying previous knowledge.
+While I know most of the technologies in the stack are not production-ready or are experimental, i wanted to avoid work burnout by using different libraries and frameworks.

 ## Architecture